Hoysala Kingdom: Religion

 Chennakesava Temple, Somanathapura, built 1268 CE.

 The Hoysala rulers were originally patrons of Jainism.
 In the early period of the dynasty, Hoysala kings and ministers supported Jain institutions, temples, and scholars.
 King Vishnuvardhana began his reign as a Jain when he was known as Bitti Deva and continued to patronize Jain institutions before his conversion.
 He granted lands to his general Ganggaraj who supported Jain temples at Shravanabelagola and Kambadahalli thus expanding Jain religious infrastructure in the region.

-Vishnuvardhana later Supported to Vaishnavism under the influence of the philosopher Ramanujacharya.
+Vishnuvardhana later converted to Vaishnavism under the influence of the philosopher Ramanujacharya.
 His queen Shantala Devi and his Family however remained Devotees of Jainism.
 She spent her later years at Shravanabelagola and, after the death of her son, took the Jain vow of "Sallekhana" (Jain ritual fasting to death) at Shivagange in 1131 CE.
 An inscription from 1131 CE at Chandragiri Hill in Shravanabelagola records her death through "Sallekhana" in the presence of her guru Prabhachandra Siddhanta Deva, King Vishnuvardhana and her mother Machikabbe.
 This inscription praises her piety, details her family lineage, and mentions grants made to Jain temples.
 Ganggaraj is also recorded as having retired to Shravanabelagola after his military career, continuing his patronage of Jain institutions.

 Several prominent Jain, Brahmin and Shaiva poets and scholars flourished under the Hoysalas, and important Jain and Hindu monuments were built during this era including shrines and other structures at Shravanabelagola.

-Later Some Hoysala rulers increasingly supported Vaishnavism.
+Later Hoysala rulers increasingly supported Vaishnavism.
 Kings such as Narasimha I and Veera Ballala II are known for their patronage of major Hindu temples and monasteries.
 However, successors continued the family legacy of patronising Jainism.
 Inscriptions suggest that king Narasimha III worshiped Parshvanatha, the 23rd Jain Tirthankara, and his spiritual advisor was Meghanandi Siddhanta, (a Digambar Jain monk).
 However, with the decline of the Hoysala Kingdom Jains influence began to steadily decline in the modern Karnataka region.

 Society

 Hoysala society was marked by a highly stratified social order, religious pluralism, and rich cultural development.
 The empire was predominantly agrarian, with villages serving as the basic unit of administration and economy.
 Land grants to temples, monasteries, and scholars were common, helping sustain religious institutions and local elites.

 Urban centers such as Halebidu, Shravanbelgola, Belur, and Somanathapura became important hubs of trade, craft production, and temple-building activity.
 The Hoysalas supported merchant guilds (nagaram), artisans, and sculptors, contributing to the development of the distinctive Hoysala architectural style known for its intricate ornamentation.
 Caste divisions were significant, with Brahmins receiving patronage for education and ritual services, while other occupational groups included agriculturists, artisans, merchants, and laborers.
 Inscriptions reveal a degree of social mobility through state service, military merit, and religious endowments.
 Religiously, society was diverse, with Jainism, Shaivism, Vaishnavism, and local traditions coexisting.
 Hoysala rulers were notable patrons of Jainism, granting lands and building basadis at Shravanabelagola, Halebidu, and elsewhere throughout their domains.
-Later kings, particularly after Vishnuvardhana’s conversion under Ramanujacharya’s influence, also supported Vaishnavism, leading to the construction of temples such as Chennakeshava at Belur and Hoysaleswara at Halebidu.
+Later kings, particularly after Vishnuvardhana's conversion under Ramanujacharya's influence, also supported Vaishnavism, leading to the construction of temples such as Chennakeshava at Belur and Hoysaleswara at Halebidu.